Solcany/latent_space_cartography_web/src/content/headless_log/latent_space_projection/index.md

 {{< video src="media/video" alt="a rotating cloud of white points on black background" autoplay="true" muted="true" loop="true" controls="false" >}}

+#### Seeing multidimensional noise

-I made the first 3d visualisation of a sample from latent space.
-Each point from the latent space is a seed that a generative neural network transforms into a image.
-The latent space is always the same, it's up to each neural network to interpret it into an image.
-Each point in the visualisation represents a collection of 128 random values.
+I built the first visualisation of a latent space.
+For now it's just a 128 dimensional points without any meaning reduced to 3 dimensions for the sake of the visualisation.
+Each point is a seed that could be interpreted by a generative neural network as an image.